Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it shows summary statistics about the loaded tool graph, specifying the return fields (tool count, node count, edge count, category breakdown).
-This distinguishes it from sibling tools that focus on execution, schema, categories, loading, or searching.
+The description clearly states the tool shows summary statistics about the loaded tool graph, specifying the returned data (tool count, node count, edge count, category breakdown).
+It distinguishes itself from siblings like execute_tool or search_tools by focusing on graph overview rather than execution or search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.